MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/cloud-migration-sql-connection-ir-SL.md

 - **Integration runtime name**

-  When the **SQL connection** is set to **SQL Server**, you must specify the self-hosted Microsoft integration runtime instance to use to replicate the data from the defined source to [!INCLUDE [prod_short](../includes/prod_short.md)] online.
-The integration runtime must be running on the machine that holds the SQL Server database.
+  When the **SQL connection** is set to **SQL Server**, specify the self-hosted Microsoft integration runtime instance to replicate the data from the defined source to [!INCLUDE [prod_short](../includes/prod_short.md)] online.
+The integration runtime must run on the machine that holds the SQL Server database.

   - If you already have an integration runtime service instance, you can use the instance by entering its name in the **Integration Runtime Name** box.
 Then, select **Next** to continue **Cloud Migration Setup** assisted setup.